KTH/everest_util/README.md

 ```
 3. Run `pipenv install` to install dependencies and create a `Pipfile.lock` file

+4. Run your application with `pipenv run python app.py`

-4. everest_util is not importable as any other library, for instance like this:
+5. everest_util is now importable as any other library, for instance like this:
 ```python
 from everest_util.process import Process
 ```